Life imprisonment in England and Wales: Whole life order

-The whole life order (formerly a whole life tariff) is a court order whereby a prisoner who is being sentenced to life imprisonment is ordered to serve that sentence without any possibility of parole or conditional release.
-This order may be made in cases of aggravated murders committed by anyone who was aged 21 or above at the time of the crime; or where the offender was aged between 18 and 20 if the Court considers that the seriousness of the offence, or combination of offences, is exceptionally high even by the standard of offences which would normally result in a whole life order where the offender is aged 21 or over.
-The purpose of a whole life order is for a prisoner to spend the rest of their life in prison, although they may still be released on compassionate grounds (see compassionate release) or pardoned by the monarch, within the royal prerogative of mercy.
-It is the most serious criminal penalty that can be imposed for any crime in the United Kingdom.
+A whole life order (formerly known as a whole life tariff) is a court order whereby a prisoner who is being sentenced to life imprisonment is ordered to serve that sentence without any possibility of parole or conditional release.
+This order may be made in cases of aggravated murders committed by anyone who was aged 21 or above at the time of the crime; or where the offender was aged between 18 and 20 if the Court considers that the seriousness of the offence, or combination of offences, is exceptionally high even by the standard of offences which would normally result in a whole-life order where the offender is aged 21 or over.
+The purpose of a whole-life order is for a prisoner to spend the rest of their life in prison, although they may still be released on compassionate grounds (see compassionate release) or pardoned by the monarch, within the royal prerogative of mercy - namely in the event of great age or ill health.

+Since the abolition of the death penalty in 1965, it is the most serious criminal penalty that can be imposed for any crime in the United Kingdom.

-Section 30(1) of the Crime (Sentences) Act 1997 provides that the Home Secretary may at any time release a life prisoner on licence if satisfied that exceptional circumstances exist which justify the prisoner’s release on compassionate grounds.
-A prisoner can then be released early when criteria such as great age, injury, disability or ill health are met; this has seen several life sentence prisoners being granted early release a considerable length of time before the date when they could first apply for parole.
-A whole life order can also be quashed on appeal by the Court of Appeal; a number of prisoners have had their sentences reduced by this method.
-From 1983, the Home Secretary had the right to decide how long a life sentence prisoner should serve before being considered for parole, and the trial judge was not obliged to recommend when or if an offender should be considered for parole.
-In some cases, the trial judge had recommended that a life sentence prisoner should at some point be considered for parole, only for the Home Secretary to later impose a whole life order.
+A whole-life order can also be quashed on appeal by the Court of Appeal; a number of prisoners have had their sentences reduced by this method.
+From 1983, the home secretary had the right to decide how long a life-sentence prisoner should serve before being considered for parole, and the trial judge was not obliged to recommend when or if an offender should be considered for parole.
+In some cases, the trial judge had recommended that a life-sentence prisoner should at some point be considered for parole, only for the home secretary to later impose a whole life order, while in other cases the trial judge recommended that a life sentence prisoner should never be released, only for a Home Secretary or the High Court to later rule that they could be considered for parole after serving a specified minimum sentence.